-Tenant-based assistance: If you are a participant in the tenant-based HCV program and request an emergency transfer as described in this plan, LRHA will assist you to move to a safe unit quickly using your existing voucher assistance.
+Tenant-based assistance: For participants in the tenant-based HCV program who request an emergency transfer as described in this plan, LRHA will assist in their move to a safe unit quickly using their existing voucher assistance.
 LRHA will make exceptions to program regulations restricting moves as required.

-At your request, LRHA will refer you to organizations that may be able to further assist you.
+Upon request, LRHA will refer the participant to organizations that may be able to further assist them.